 It all started with a request to me asking ‘What can I do with Green Tomatoes?’.
-Green tomatoes have been particularly prolific this year and there does seem to be a dearth of recipes and ideas as to what to do with them.
-Since many people hate to waste any produce, particularly that which you have grown yourself, I decided to try to extend the repetoire beyond the Green Tomato Chutney – a recipe which I still haven’t made.
-(Any favourite recipes anyone?
-Do please get in touch through the Contact page)
+Green tomatoes are often prolific and there does seem to be a dearth of recipes and ideas as to what to do with them.
+Since many people hate to waste any produce, particularly that which you have grown yourself, I decided to try to extend the repetoire beyond the classic Green Tomato Chutney.

-With so many green tomatoes around this year, the ‘Green Tomato Challenge’ has been an interesting way to discover some easy, new and tasty recipes
+When green tomatoes are plentiful, the ‘Green Tomato Challenge’ has been an interesting way to discover some easy, new and tasty recipes

 Shared Green Tomatoes

 A Twitter friend, Sarah, offered to share her green tomatoes for me to try out a Green Tomato Pasta Sauce idea I had and she decided to try out a green tomato soup, adapting a recipe I had found.
 The Green Tomato Challenge had begun!!
 This is wonderful – I love it when cooking consists of trying out ideas – and then sharing simple recipes and results.
 That’s why I love it when people share their recipes and cooking ideas that are tried and tested and have proved to be delicious!

 Sarah is my favourite sort of cook.
 She took the basic outline recipe I gave to her and adapted it to what she had in her cupboards – and to her taste – and was delighted with the result!
 After all – this is exactly how cooking happens in millions of homes everyday – and new food dishes are born each time by people who would never consider themselves to be a ‘cook’ but are just people eating to survive – and enjoy the tastes.
 They just take what they have in their kitchen and adapt it to what they already know about cooking.